PDF FLY v11 - Comprehensive Suite of PDF Converters

 - ASCII preview (first few lines from file for summary)

 This tutorial assumes that you have already installed PDF FLY on your Windows PC and that you can access it from the Start Menu, Desktop or Quick Launch Ribbon.
 Choose your preferred method and launch PDF FLY to convert PDF to vector and image formats.

 Launch PDF FLY and add the files to convert:

 Notice the Options button?

-Often the defaults are perfect but if you find you need to tweak the settings, all options are covered below by mode (vector or image) .
+Often the defaults are fine but if you need to tweak the settings, all options are covered below by mode (vector or image) .
 Once you are satisfied with the conversion settings, select "Next".

 Convert the file!
 That’s it...